“The Father sent His Son, as Saviour of the world.” (1 John 4:14)

 God invites me to trust Him with her.
 He loves her even more than I do.
 He has been preparing her for this mission.
 The beautiful thing is that God is also using every day of her life to draw her closer to Him, to show her more of His wonderful character, and to make her into the best version of herself.
 Emmanuel, the God with us, is with me and with her.
 He holds both of us.
 This is a bond that cannot be broken.

-[To find out more about Katiana’s work in Malawi, go to http://www.isaiahoneseventeen.ca/ ]
+[To find out more about Katiana’s work in Malawi, follow her on Instagram @katesmagoo.
+She also occasionally shares on http://www.isaiahoneseventeen.ca/ ]

 A watermark is an image imprinted on important papers or photographs to prevent counterfeiting.
 You can see a watermark on your passport or on currency.
 The watermark indicates that these papers are authentic, and in a sense, verify who they belong to.
 The waters of baptism mark us as children of God.
 In believer’s baptism, they provide the opportunity for a follower of Jesus to publicly declare the authenticity of their faith.
 This is who I belong to.
 This is what I believe.
 I commit my life to walking with Jesus.